 Cleaning Needed Before The Appraisal

 A clean (or cluttered) home does not affect a home’s value.
 Appraisers see hundreds of homes a year and will look past most clutter.
 A good impression however, can help form a better opinion because sometimes, a messy home with stained carpet and dirt covering the walls indicates a home that isn’t being well maintained and can be a signal of underlying problems.
-Has the AC been well taken care of?
+Has the AC been well maintained?
 How about regular checkups for the heater?
 Are there repairs needed that have been neglected?

-So while appraisers may not consider it in home value, it may add time to the appraisal or raise additional questions, especially when faced with extreme clutter.
+So while appraisers may not consider clutter in home value, it may add time to the appraisal or raise additional questions, especially when faced with extreme clutter.

 After the Home Appraiser Arrives